mhuebert/re-view/re-view/getting-started.md

 ### Custom view methods

 Arbitrary keys may be included in the methods map.
-Functions here are **always** passed the component itself as their first argument, before any other arguments.
+Functions are **always** passed the component itself as the first argument.
 Keys are converted to `camelCase` and should be accessed using dot syntax on the component (eg. `(.-someProperty this)` or `(.someFunction this)`.

 ```clj
 (defview say-hello